 What Crimes Can and Can’t Be Expunged in New Jersey?

 If you have exactly one criminal conviction on your record, then the events that led up to that conviction are probably your biggest regret.
-Even though the arrest happened when you were so much younger that the version of you that committed the crime is almost unrecognizable to your current self, the record of the unfortunate incident shows up every time a prospective employer or landlord conducts a background check.
+Even though the arrest happened when you were so much younger than the version of you that committed the crime is almost unrecognizable to your current self, the record of the unfortunate incident shows up every time a prospective employer or landlord conducts a background check.

 If you think it is unfair that a decades-old mistake from which you have long since learned and for which you have long since paid the price follows you around forever, New Jersey law agrees with you.
 It is possible to petition the court to expunge most criminal records.
-For help getting an arrest record or conviction record expunged, contact a New Jersey expungement lawyer.
+However, many serious crimes cannot be expunged.
+For example, murder, arson, robbery, sex crimes, distribution or manufacture of controlled dangerous substances, perjury, bribery, and others cannot be expunged under New Jersey law.

 Criminal Convictions That are Not Eligible for Expungement